adamrobbie/finite_state/post_1.md

 Running `mix test`, we should have all green tests.
 Now, if at any time, you can query to state (as we see in the tests) of our FSM be calling the state attribute on the internal record of our FSM. *Sass1977* has implemented a pure functional data structure here that won't mutate or leak state and we can even store it in an ETS table.
 Every FSM in this context has the concept of "data" attached to it along with its state.
 Every transition returns a new record of state with this data, a new fsm instance.

-### Its closing time, you don't have to go home but you can read here
+### It's closing time, you don't have to go home but you can't read here

 I highly recommend heading over the *Sass1977* github repos and checkout his other work and play with FSM more.
 It is capable of so much more beyond our simple example.
 In Part 2 of our series of **Finite State Machines in Elixir** we'll be tackling `gen_fsm`.